ssciwr/sustainable_development_course/unit1/PREPARATION.md

 git config --global user.name "John Doe" git config --global user.email johndoe@example.com
 ```
 1. Clone the course repository (in your terminal)
 `git clone https://github.com/ssciwr/sustainable_development_course.git`
 1. Please change into the course directory
 `cd sustainable_development_course`
 1. Create a new conda environment
 `conda create --name ssd-course python==3.9`
 1. Activate your new conda environment
 `conda activate ssd-course`
 1. Install the required Python libraries:
-pip install -r requirements.txt
+`pip install -r requirements.txt`
-1. Run the installation test script by changing into the "preparation" folder abd running the Python script:
+1. Run the installation test script by changing into the "preparation" folder and running the Python script:
 ```
 cd preparation
 python test_install.py
 ```
-run it in your IDE.
+Or run it in your IDE.
 Two windows with graphs should pop up, the first one saying "testing matplotlib", the second one "testing seaborn", both of them showing a straight line, and you need to close the windows using the "x".
 The output of the script should approximately read
 ```
 Testing pandas
    a  b  c